1. Blog

 Whether for pleasure, extra cash or just something to pass the days of retirement, many seniors are going back to work.
 If you’re looking to join them, this blog will offer tips for your job hunt along with dozens of examples for your next position.

-There are a few considerations for a two-page resume that are worth some thought:
+There are a few considerations for a two-page resume:

-All the reasons to hire you need to be on the first page.
 Just as the summary should contain the key messages of your resume, the first page should contain the very best bits.
-It should be reverse-chronological to show the most recent roles, the skills section needs to be here and ideally a couple of your most recent roles.
+It should be reverse-chronological to show the most recent roles, the skills section needs to be here, and ideally a couple of your most recent roles.

-Both pages should be packed with relevant keywords and achievements.
 While the first page is important to grab a client’s attention, this doesn’t mean that page two should drop off in intensity.
-The roles might be a little less recent, but that doesn’t mean that your accomplishments are worth less.
+The roles might be less recent, but that doesn’t mean your accomplishments are worth less.

-List additional information – education, certifications, etc, on page two.
-Your future employer will definitely be interested in your education and personal development, so they will certainly move on to page two to find these aspects of your application.
-It is expected that they are at the end of any resume – they will be found.
+Your future employer will be interested in your education and personal development, so they will move on to page two to find these aspects of your application.
+Put them at the end of your resume unless you’re a recent graduate.

-• While traditional advice was always to stick with one page, there are distinct advantages in having a 2-page resume.
+Many job seekers struggle with whether or not to write a two-page resume.
+While traditional advice used to say always stick with one page, there are distinct advantages in having a two-page resume.

 Build your resume in 15 minutes